 - Overly-Long Gag: The outro to Yig Snake Daddy

-- Suprisingly Good Foreign Language: Nyalathotep is, rather appropriately, entirely in Middle Egyptian.
+- Surprisingly Good Foreign Language: Nyarlathotep is, rather appropriately, entirely in Middle Egyptian and Dies Ist Unverschämtheit is almost entirely in German.

 - These Are Things Man Was Not Meant to Know: Some Things Man Was Not Meant to Know.
 Or not; the lyrics are actually about avoiding these kinds of things.